novasamatech/parity-signer/docs/src/tutorials/Hierarchical-Deterministic-Key-Derivation.md

 Parity Signer `v4` has introduced the Hierarchical Deterministic Key Derivation (HDKD) feature for Substrate networks.
 This article explains how to use this feature.

-* Notice: The UI maybe variant for different versions, but the functionality is the same in `v4` version.
+* Notice: The UI maybe variant for different versions, but the functionalities are the same in `v4` version.

 ## Introduction